What Is A Non-Owner-Occupied Mortgage?

 The Bottom Line

 If you want to secure an investment property, then a non-owner-occupied mortgage could be the way to go.
-As you build your real estate investment portfolio, take advantage of our free guide to purchasing an investment property.
+As you build your real estate investment portfolio, consider working with licensed professionals who can help you make the most of your investments.

 Share: